 Prior to co-founding Smith Hurst, Jim practiced law for nearly two decades with the largest Arkansas based law firm, where he was a partner in its Mergers and Acquisitions practice group.
 He is also a licensed Certified Public Accountant (registered inactive) and serves as a Commissioner on the Arkansas Economic Development Commission under appointment by Governor Asa Hutchinson.
-Mid-South Super Lawyers named him one of the top fifty lawyers in Arkansas.
+Mid-South Super Lawyers has named him one of the top fifty lawyers in Arkansas.
 In the inaugural edition of The Arkansas 200, published by Arkansas Business, he is recognized among Arkansas's top influencers.

 Jim's practice experience is extensive and spans the full range of business advisory and transactional law.
 He routinely counsels companies across diverse industries in a myriad of business matters including company formative matters and capital raising, advising Boards of Directors, senior management, executives and controlling shareholders regarding governance and fiduciary duty matters, compliance with regulatory obligations, ordinary course of business contracts, executive compensation and compensatory plans, financial and lending matters (including private placement of securities), venture capital, private equity and commercial lending matters, taxation, mergers and acquisitions and real estate related matters.
 A meaningful part of his practice is also devoted to the representation of angel investors, private equity investors and venture capital firms in making investments in business enterprises.

 New York University School of Law